mk618/sql-ecology-lesson/_episodes/00-sql-introduction.md

 ## Database Management Systems

-There are different database management systems to work with relational databases such as SQLite, MySQL, Potsgresql, MSSQL Server, and many more.
+There are different database management systems to work with relational databases such as SQLite, MySQL, PostgreSQL, MSSQL Server, and many more.
 Each of them differ mainly based on their scalability, but they all share the same core principles of relational databases.
 In this lesson, we use SQLite to introduce you to SQL and data retrieval from a relational database.